naresh1407/eduhub.io/README.md

 # eduhub.io

 The current project aids the teachers, professors and course instructors to curate customised courses for their students.
-It helps students achieve transparent grading and flexibility to the students.
+It helps students achieve transparent grading and flexibility in the curriculums.

 The platform has been segregate into three different portals:
 **Students:**